 Coronavirus lockdowns might be slowly easing around the world, but the current economic and social anxiety won’t disappear anytime sooner.
 In fact, financial analysts claim that this economic anxiety can intensify if companies don’t adapt to new changes to usher a new era of capitalism.

-Although the global economy, including the US, is facing a downturn an economic depression, there is still time to minimize the impact of the overall outcome.
+Although the global economy, including the US, is facing a downturn, there is still time to minimize the impact of the overall outcome.
 To achieve this economic threshold, there has to be swift economic, societal, educational, and health reforms that would ultimately increase work productivity.

 Failure to adopt or adhere to the new age of capitalism will result in catastrophic consequences for the foreseeable future.
 Public debt and downturn economic growth would become a norm for countries.
 International Monetary Fund indicates that the global economy will shrink by approximately 3% in 2020.